-Cheryl Tritt joined the firm in March 2010 with expertise in offering counsel to a wide range of communications companies, focusing specifically on wireless, satellite, local competition, broadband, and Internet and VoIP technology.
-She advises clients on the regulatory implications of various transactional matters, including mergers, acquisitions, stock spin-offs, and new business ventures, and has assisted international organizations, including some of the world’s largest telecommunications companies, in addressing the U.S. regulatory processes necessary for entry into new markets, including U.S. interagency reviews before the FCC, the U.S. Department of Justice, and others.
+Cheryl Tritt is retired from the practice of law.
+Cheryl remains known in the communications industry and at WBK for her counsel to a wide range of communications companies, focusing on wireless, satellite, local competition, broadband, and Internet and VoIP technology.
+She advised clients on the regulatory implications of various transactional matters, including mergers, acquisitions, stock spin-offs, and new business ventures, and assisted international organizations, including some of the world’s largest telecommunications companies, in addressing the U.S. regulatory processes necessary for entry into new markets, including U.S. interagency reviews before the FCC, the U.S. Department of Justice, and others.

 Honors and Leadership Positions

 - Recognized in 2021 Best Lawyers for Communications Law (2006-2021)